skornehl/docker-workshop/template/md/ci/PITCHME.md

 @[5]

 +++
-@title[Docker Pipeline]
+@title[Jenkins Pipeline]

 @snap[north-west]
-### Using Docker with Jenkins Pipeline
+### CI/CD pipeline with Jenkins Pipeline
 @snapend

 @snap[west span-100]
 @ul[](false)
+- Pipeline plugins suite
-- Pipeline as code (_Jenkinsfile_)
+- Pipeline definition in _Jenkinsfile_
 - Built-in support for Docker
-- Use Docker images as the execution environment
+- Use Docker container as the execution environment
 - Any tool can be packaged in a Docker container
 @ulend
 @snapend